Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 For example, a semiconductor manufacturer is constructing a building for manufacturing microchips.
 The building is designed and constructed with certain requirements to control temperature, humidity, and contaminants that are necessary for microchip production.
 Materials and fixtures that become a component part of the building, as well as machinery and equipment purchased and installed in the building, are qualifying property for the partial exemption.

-All materials and fixtures that become a component part of the building will qualify for the partial exemption if no more than one-third (1/3) of the building's total usable volume (generally Length × Width × Height) is devoted to a non-qualifying use, such as administrative purposes, parking, break rooms, etc. However, in those instances where more than one-third (1/3) of the total usable volume is devoted to a non-qualifying use, only the materials and fixtures that become a component part of the building that is used in manufacturing, processing, refining, fabricating, or recycling, or as a research or storage facility for these processes, or the generation or production, storage or distribution of electric power will be qualifying property for the partial exemption.
+All materials and fixtures that become a component part of the building will qualify for the partial exemption if no more than one-third (1/3) of the building's total usable volume (generally length × width × height) is devoted to a non-qualifying use, such as administrative purposes, parking, break rooms, etc. However, in those instances where more than one-third (1/3) of the total usable volume is devoted to a non-qualifying use, the only qualifying property for the partial exemption will be materials and fixtures that become a component part of the building used:

 Calculating Usable Volume